 Zooming out a little, the Europe, Middle East and Africa (EMEA) region as a whole decline 9.5 per cent.

-Back in August, the Reg reported on Western Europe witnessing its first ever year-on-year sales decline for Q2, while EMEA was flatter than a flat pancake.
+Back in August 2000 The Reg reported on Western Europe witnessing its first ever year-on-year sales decline for Q2, while EMEA was flatter than a flat pancake.

-The new stats, a report from IDC, show that while Compaq remains in pole position, its market share slipped again, partly due to its upcoming acquisition by HP that investors seem to be increasingly opposed to (as are readers of the Reg, with 40 per cent of people who took part in our survey rating it as a negative move, in our recent research).
+The new stats, a report from IDC, show that while Compaq remains in pole position, its market share slipped again, partly due to its upcoming acquisition by HP that investors seem to be increasingly opposed to (as are readers of the Reg, with 40 per cent of people who took part in our recent survey rating it as a negative move).
 The company's share for EMEA dropped to 14.5 per cent (from 15.5 per cent).